Josh Naylor Player Props: Guardians vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 3.96 team ERA ranks 12th across all league pitching staffs.
+- The Cubs have the 10th-ranked team ERA across all MLB pitching staffs (3.92).

-- The Cubs give up the fewest home runs in baseball (78 total, one per game).
+- Cubs pitchers combine to give up the second-fewest home runs in baseball (79 total, one per game).

+- Stroman (9-5) is looking for his 10th victory when he takes the mound for the Cubs in his 18th start of the season.
+He has a 2.47 ERA in 102 2/3 innings pitched, with 85 strikeouts.

-- The lefty's last time out was on Saturday against the St. Louis Cardinals, when he tossed six innings, surrendering one earned run while allowing five hits.
+- His most recent appearance came on Sunday against the St. Louis Cardinals, when the righty went 3 1/3 innings, surrendering three earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.